Azure/Edge-infrastructure-quickstart-template/README.md

 **Expected outcome**:

-* A PR containing Terraform code for # of sites, each containing 1 HCI cluster, 1 AKS Arc cluster and the optional monitoring extension and Arc site manager extension.
+* A PR with the Terraform code for # of sites, each containing 1 HCI cluster, 1 AKS Arc cluster and the optional monitoring extension and Arc site manager extension.
-* A PR containing a pre-defined CI/CD pipeline containing 3 stages: Dev, QA, Prod
+* A PR containing a pre-defined CI/CD pipeline with the 3 stages: Dev, QA, Prod
 * Provisioning action will happen in your side (*merge the PR to `main`*)

 ### Option 2: Set up the scaling configurations with the custom templates